hassebjork/WeatherReader/README.md

           Compile and upload with Arduino IDE.
 Set serial baudrate to 115200 view the raw data.

-server  - Program reading the arduino and storing data to database.
+server  - Server program reading the arduino.
+It will be run on a Raspberry
+          Pi with Raspian linux.
           Build the source files like this:
           $ make

 Supported sensors:
 ==================

+These sensors sholud work, but they have not all been tested.
+Sensors with the same protocol have been tested.

 Oregon Scientific sensors (version 2.1) with temperature / humidity
   - THGR228N, THGN122N, THGN123N, THGR122NX, THGR238, THGR268